DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

         string (limited to 6 characters), <code>course_subject_one</code> is required
       </p>
       <p class="govuk-body">
-        The subjects included in the trainee's course.
+        The subjects included in the trainee’s course.
 The first subject is the main one.
 It represents the bursary or scholarship available if applicable.
 Coded according to the <a href="https://www.hesa.ac.uk/collection/c24053/e/sbjca">HESA subject of ITT course field</a>
       </p>
       <p class="govuk-body">
         Example: <code>100425</code>